 AACOMAS Personal Statement Length

-The AACOMAS personal statement has the same 5,300-character limit as AMCAS, roughly 750–850 words.
-The key difference is specificity, as your AACOMAS statement must address why you want to study osteopathic medicine in particular, not just medicine in general.
+The AACOMAS personal statement length matches AMCAS at 5,300 characters, roughly 750-850 words.
+The key difference is specificity.
+Your AACOMAS statement must address why you want to study osteopathic medicine in particular, not just medicine in general.

 TMDSAS Personal Statement Length

-The TMDSAS personal statement has a maximum of 5,000 characters, roughly 700–800 words, slightly less than the AMCAS limit.
+The TMDSAS personal statement length is 5,000 characters, including spaces, roughly 700-800 words, slightly less than the AMCAS limit.

 If you’re applying to both Texas and non-Texas schools, the simplest approach is to write your personal statement to the lower 5,000-character limit so you can use the same statement across both applications.